 Comment: The transmission and spread of CPE in the acute hospital setting remains the key driver of new CPE detections.
-Since late 2018, there has been an increasing recognition that in addition to direct and indirect person-to-person spread, environmental reservoirs of these organisms in acute hospitals represents a significant source.
+Since late 2018, there has been an increasing recognition that, in addition to direct and indirect personto-person spread, environmental reservoirs of these organisms in acute hospitals represents a significant source.
 Increasing numbers of hospitals are undertaking environmental testing in wards that are deemed potential high risk areas.
 Moist areas for example showers, sinks and toilets are the most common locations from which CPE have been detected.
 This figure provides a summary of CPE from acute hospital environments by site.
-The increases in 2019 (YTD) is likely to be largely related to increased awareness and testing.
+The increases in 2019 was likely to be largely related to increased awareness and testing.
+The low number of isolates 2020 is likely to be related to reduced sampling activity in the context of COVID-19.